Q: Why does soft water make my skin feel slippery, slimy, or I can't get the soap off?

 Q. Are water softeners safe for septic systems?

-A. Yes, the calcium and sodium discharge do nothing positively or negatively to effect your septic system.
+A. Yes, the calcium and sodium discharge do nothing positively or negatively to affect your septic system.

 The things you want to to avoid specifically for septic tanks are bleach or other disinfectant house hold cleaners and lack of water.